jiapivialiu/jiapivialiu/README.md

 ## 🎓 About Me

-I am a 5️⃣th-year PhD Candidate in Statistics at The University of British Columbia.
+I am a final-year PhD Candidate in Statistics at The University of British Columbia.
 My research focuses on **Computational Statistics**, **Machine Learning Algorithm**, **Time Series Analysis**, which allows me to design convex optimization models on sequential time series (and beyond), develop scalable machine learning algorithms, and solve real-life problems with guaranteed numeric accuracy and high-performance computing.

-My academic experience as a **PhD Researcher** and **Senior Academic and Teaching Assistant** coupled with my industrial experience as a part-time **Statistical Consultant** at ASDa Group (UBC), **Student Machine Learning Researcher** at Statistics Canada, and a **Data Analyst Intern** at BOSCH have equipped me with extensive experience of collaborating with multi-functional teams including senior researchers, statisticians, data scientists, engineers, business partners, and healthcare professionals.
+My academic experience as a **PhD Researcher** and **Senior Academic and Teaching Assistant** coupled with my industrial experience as a **Risk Modeling Analyst** at Royal Bank of Canada, **Statistical Consultant** at applied statistics and data analysi group (UBC), **Student Machine Learning Researcher** at Statistics Canada, and a **Data Analyst Intern** at BOSCH have equipped me with extensive experience of collaborating with multi-functional teams including senior researchers, statisticians, data scientists, engineers, business partners, and healthcare professionals.

-Over 1️⃣0️⃣ years of experience working on various statistical problems has equipped me with a rigorous understanding of statistical principles, methodologies, real-life applications on various fields, and efficient computation and reproducible and reliable implementation through software development.
+Over 1️⃣0️⃣ years of experience working on various data-related problems has equipped me with a rigorous understanding of statistical principles, machine learning methodologies, real-life applications on various fields, and efficient computation and reproducible and reliable implementation through software development.
 <!-- I am passionate about leveraging innovative machine learning algorithms to redefine and modify gaming experience using scientific computing language and modern machine learning libraries.
 I am proficient in sharing results through presentations, papers, and interactive demonstrations. -->

 **I am passionate about leveraging reliable data-driven methods to drive business impact.
 I aspire to build my career at the intersection of product data science, machine learning, and business strategy.
 I thrive in collaborative, cross-functional environments and enjoy solving complex business challenges through analytical insights.**